 Shelters are ports and bays where boats can easily find refuge in adverse weather conditions and where the crew members can be safely disembarked.
-Such shelters must be made known by the Organising Committee to all crews as part of the information to crews.
+Such shelters shall be made known by the Organising Committee to all crews as part of the information to crews.
 Shelters may be very dependent on the tidal, wind and current conditions.
-Depending on the conditions, an area may be considered a shelter at a certain time of day only, and may be dangerous and inaccessible at other times.
-Whatever the route followed by the rowers, they must be aware of all the possibilities of access to the shelters in accordance with the navigational limits imposed on their boat.

-14.11.3 Adverse Weather Conditions
+14-11-3 Adverse Weather Conditions

 The Race Committee Chair, in consultation with the Event Safety Adviser and the Organising Committee, shall take all decisions on any delay, postponement or cancellation of races, or of changes to the course, resulting from adverse weather conditions or other matters relating to the safety of competitors and officials on the water or the fairness of the course.

 This may include reducing the maximum number of boats in races.
 If the number of boats in a race is reduced, the Race Committee Chair may use the ranking in the preliminary heats to seed the races or, if there have been no preliminary heats, prior experience may be used.

-14.12 The Start
+14-12 The Start

-There are two styles of starts: A floating (on water) start or beach start.
+There are 2 styles of starts: A floating (on water) start or beach start.

-14.13 Floating (on water) Start
+14-13 Floating (on water) Start

-- a.
-Crews must be in the vicinity of the start line three minutes before the designated start time. - b.
+a.
+Crews shall be in the vicinity of the start line two

+- minutes before the race time. - b.
 The Starter may start the race without reference to absentees. - c.
-Each boat shall be at liberty to find its own position on the Start line but it is the responsibility of each crew to ensure that it does not interfere with other boats.
-Where such interference occurs or is going to occur, each crew must take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given. - d.
+Each boat shall be at liberty to find its own position on the start line but it is the responsibility of each crew to ensure that it does not interfere with other boats.
+Where such interference occurs or is going to occur, each crew shall take appropriate avoiding action, but shall follow the instruction of the Starter or Umpire whenever such instructions are given. - d.
 The Starter may be assisted by other umpires under the authority of the Starter.
-The position of the Starter shall in principle be approximately 50 m behind the Start line and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the Start line. - e.
-There shall be a Judge at the Start who shall be positioned exactly on the Start line. - f.
-The Judge at the Start shall be responsible to identify any boats which are on the course-side of the Start Line at the time the start signal is given.
+The position of the Starter shall in principle be approximately 50 m behind start line and shall be such that the Starter has a clear view of all boats and the starting signals are clearly visible to all crews on the start line. - There shall be a Judge at the Start who shall be positioned exactly on the start line. - f.
+The Judge at the Start shall be responsible to identify any boats which are on the course-side of the start Line at the time the start signal is given.
 They shall immediately notify the Starter and Umpires of their decision in this regard and the offending crews shall be notified.

-14.13.1 Starting Procedure for a floating start
+14-13-1 Starting Procedure for a floating start